IcaroCaetano/poc-spring-under-hood/README.md

 # 🧪 POC-Spring-Under-Hood

-This project is a Proof of Concept (POC) that recreates some of the core features of the **Spring Framework** and **Spring Boot**, in a simplified form.
+This project is a **Proof of Concept** that reimplements the core functionality of the **Spring Framework** and **Spring Boot**, focusing on internal mechanisms like IoC, dependency injection, component scanning, auto-configuration, and event publishing.

-It aims to provide a **deep dive** into how Spring works under the hood.
+It provides a step-by-step way to understand **how Spring works behind the scenes** — by rebuilding it from scratch.

 ---

 ## 🎯 Purpose

-To demonstrate the internal mechanics of:
+To simulate and explore how the Spring ecosystem works by implementing:

-- Inversion of Control (IoC)
+- ✅ Inversion of Control (IoC)
-- Dependency Injection using `@Autowired`
+- ✅ Dependency Injection using `@Autowired`
-- Component scanning (`@ComponentScan`)
+- ✅ Component Scanning via `@Component`
-- Bean registration via `@Component`
+- ✅ AutoConfiguration via `.factories` file
-- AutoConfiguration similar to Spring Boot's `@EnableAutoConfiguration`
+- ✅ Event Publishing system (`EventPublisher` and `EventListener`)
-- Configuration loading from `.factories` files
+- ✅ Reflection-based bean management
-- Manual context lifecycle and initialization
+- ✅ Manual bean lifecycle control

 ---